 Around the world can be found when you knock on doors along Embassy Row, where international embassies stretch from the Vice President’s home all the way to Dupont Circle.
-More than 20 embassies invite trick or treaters to explore cultures from around the world.
+More than 20 embassies invite trick-or-treaters to explore cultures from around the world.
 You may be handed a few tourism pamphlets along with your candy bars, but where else can you say you’ve been trick-or-treating in Indonesia, Armenia, Ireland, and Portugal all in one night?

-Start here: Massachusetts Ave., NW
+Start here: Massachusetts Ave.
+NW

-While crowds of people-watchers can definitely turn Georgetown’s Halloween into a Nightmare on M Street, there’s something to be said for trick-or-treating on those narrow side streets, where the row houses are so close together; you can score twice the candy in half the time!
-Avoid M Street and Wisconsin Ave. proper unless you and your brood are more interested in seeing the coolest costumes in town (Georgetowners do know how to dress up!), and focus on the side streets where you’ll probably need two bags to carry all your loot.
+While crowds of people-watchers can definitely turn Georgetown’s Halloween into a Nightmare on M St., there’s something to be said for trick-or-treating on those narrow side streets, where the row houses are so close together; you can score twice the candy in half the time!
+Avoid M St. and Wisconsin Ave. proper unless you and your brood are more interested in seeing the coolest costumes in town (Georgetowners do know how to dress up!), and focus on the side streets where you’ll probably need two bags to carry all your loot.

-Start here: Side streets between M St. and Wisconsin Ave., NW
+Start here: Side streets between M St. and Wisconsin Ave.
+NW

 Old Town Alexandria